BhaskarIIITDM/EV-Battery-Thermal-Management/README.md

 2. **Explore Source Files**:
    - LaTeX files, CFD models, and CAD designs are available in the respective project folders.
 3. **Replicate/Extend**:
-   - Use ANSYS Fluent for CFD validation (see `Simulation_Setup` folders).
+   - Use ANSYS Fluent for CFD validation.
    - Modify parameters in the LaTeX files for alternative battery configurations.

 ---

 ## **Where to Get Help**
-- **Open an Issue**: Use GitHub’s [Issues tab](https://github.com/yourusername/EV Battery Thermal Management Systems/issues) for technical queries.
+- **Open an Issue**: Use GitHub’s [Issues tab](https://github.com/Bhaskar.IIITDM/EV Battery Thermal Management Systems/issues) for technical queries.
 - **Contact Maintainer**:
   - B. Bhaskar Rao
   - Email: raobhaskar_52@gmail.com | Phone: +91 9668858192